Jon Davis APAM

 Kate Dooley (nee Summers)

-Kelly Hickey is our treasured receptionist.
+Kelly Hickey is our treasured practice manager.
 She’s the friendly voice on the phone or the smiling face at he desk.
-Kelly has accumulated great knowledge and experience over the years managing the enquiries, appointment calendars and smooth running of busy physio clinics such as the PhysioStudio.
+Kelly has accumulated great knowledge and experience over the years managing the enquiries, appointment calendars and daily operations of busy physio clinics such as the PhysioStudio.
 If you have any questions about physiotherapy, no matter how common or obscure, Kelly likely has the answer or can point you in the right direction.

 In addition, Kelly is an enthusiastic junior netball coach and is an astute tipper for NRL footy.
 Secretly she holds aspirations to one day win “the Block” , but hopefully she’ll return to work afterwards.